datarichard/shit-happens-index/README.md

 highly stressful events are assumed to be a cause or risk factor for mental illness such as depression and anxiety.

-##### To do list

--   Estimate weights controlling for age (decade), gender, other events
--   What is the correlation between an (unweighted) summed life event score and weighted sum? (i.e., how different are the weights from the frequencies?)
--   What are the correlations between the score and MHi-5, K10 (`pdk10rc`, `pdk10s`), `losat`, `losatyh`?
--   Add the marginal effect of increasing `weighted_score` (vs `unweighted_score`) on the outcome (mental illness, MHi-5, etc) to help describe the predictive value of the model and understand how the outcome can change with the coefficient/score

 <br><br>

 ## Methods